mike-huls/helpy/README.md

-update                      updates helpy if there is a new version init project                prepares the current folder for a python project init package                prepares the current folder for a python package freeze                      pip freeze to create requirements.txt serve fastapi               tries to spin up the current project as a fastapi project docker build                builds the image specified in the dockerfile docker push                 pushes the image to dockerhub.
+update                      updates helpy if there is a new version init project                prepares the current folder for a python project init package                prepares the current folder for a python package serve [type]                tries to spin up the current project as a fastapi project docker build                builds the image specified in the dockerfile docker push                 pushes the image to dockerhub.
 Set username in .env or from cmd package build               uses the setup.py to build the package